 “The pilots’ morale has improved significantly since joining ALPA,” said Macarthur.
 “ALPA representation is providing the pilot group with needed stability and resources necessary to hold management accountable for its lawful duties, such as bargaining in good faith with employees.”

 The Association is now representing the airline’s more than 260 pilots in negotiations.
 “This puts us on a much better footing to negotiate a pilot-centric contract—a first for this pilot group,” noted Macarthur.
 “We’re excited to move toward our new future by negotiating a strong collective agreement, and we’re prepared to assert all our legal rights to secure that agreement.”

 In operation for more than 25 years, Air Georgian flies more than 550,000 passengers annually to about two dozen U.S. and Canadian destinations.
-With hubs at Toronto’s Pearson International Airport, Montreal’s Pierre Elliott Trudeau International Airport, Halifax’s Robert L. Stanfield International Airport, and Calgary’s International Airport, the carrier’s fleet includes 18 Bombardier CRJ100s, 14 Beechcraft B1900Ds, and 1 CE680 Cessna Citation Sovereign, flying for Air Canada Express and corporate charter service.
+With hubs at Toronto’s Pearson International Airport and Calgary’s International Airport, the carrier’s fleet includes Bombardier CRJ200s and Beechcraft B1900Ds, flying for Air Canada Express.